 Not only does the famous Edinburgh Fringe Festival and its world-class comedy and theatre take over the architecturally-stunning city for the entire month of August, but you'll also find a host of other big name festivals.

-Expect arts exhibitions, orchestras and dances at the Edinburgh International Festival, performances at The Royal Edinburgh Military Tattoo Festival- both throughout the month.
-Towards August's end, there's a Fireworks Concert in the city centre, and a mix of multicultural events at the Edinburgh Mela Festival on 31 August.
+Expect arts exhibitions, orchestras and dances at the Edinburgh International Festival, performances at The Royal Edinburgh Military Tattoo Festival – both throughout the month.
+Towards the end of August, there's a fireworks concert in the city centre, and a mix of multicultural events at the Edinburgh Mela Festival on 31 August.

 Every month in London has something for everyone, but August really ups the ante in terms of arts and culture offerings for travellers.

-Every August, the city of Mount Hagen in the western province of Papua New Guinea comes alive for the days-long performances, feasts and musical festivities hosted by locals during the Mount Hagen Cultural Show.
+The city of Mount Hagen in the western province of Papua New Guinea comes alive in the middle of August for days-long performances, feasts and musical festivities hosted by locals during the Mount Hagen Cultural Show.

 Drier than June and the coolest month of the year overall, the weather also makes a compelling argument for August as the best time to explore Papua New Guinea's exotic cities and towns.